“Lady Desk” by Helmut Magg for WK Möbel

 1 available in store

-Later awarded the federal “Gute Form” prize for his 4500 cabinet, Helmut Magg also pursued a career teaching interior architecture, helping to spread a demanding vision of design based on clarity of form and quality of execution.
+Later awarded the federal “Gute Form” prize for his 4500 wardrobe, Helmut Magg also pursued a career teaching interior architecture, helping to spread a demanding vision of design based on clarity of form and quality of execution.

 A similar model reproduced in the book by Bermpohl and Winkelmann.